 If we're compelled to complete unfinished tasks, getting people started on a given change will help improve compliance.

 Start by identifying the barriers that could stop people from taking initial action.
-How might you design your strategy with these in mind?
 E.g if time was scarce, then providing a pre-filled form with default choices and a single "click to confirm" button could help.

 When we’re reminded of our aims, we're more motivated to reach them